gginishan/apna-college_demo/README.md

 # apna-college_demo
-This is My First Repository
+This is My First Repository.
+Author - Nishan